In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

 4. CNC Lathe Machines

-CNC lathes work by spinning the workpiece at a high speed while a blade/knife is applied to the surface to produce the desired product.
+CNC lathes work by spinning the workpiece at a high speed while a cutting tool is applied to the surface to produce the desired product.

 Lathes, typically work best for products with cylindrical, conical, or flat shapes.
 This is a distinct difference between CNC Mills and Lathes because CNC Mills can work on any shape.